CS2031-DBP/proyecto-web-mure/README.md

 Before setting up the project, ensure you have the following installed on your machine:

 - **Node.js**: Latest version
-- **Backend**: You'll need to run the backend before using the app, use the following repository "Repo".
-Also, in case you don't use "localhost:8080" to comunicate to your local API, feel free to change it in the "services/api.js" file to match your direction.
+- **Backend**: You'll need to run the backend before using the app.
+Use the following repository: [Mure Backend](https://github.com/CS2031-DBP/proyecto-backend-mure).
+Also, if you don't use "localhost:8080" to communicate with your local API, feel free to change it in the `services/api.js` file to match your URL.

 ## Getting Started 🚀
 ___